 Customer and User Experience (CX/UX) is about human feelings, impressions and behaviours while using banking services.
 The aim of UX engineering is to create a digital financial service that matches users’ needs with banking capabilities and is easy and pleasant to use.
-So, let’s outline some general Do’s and Don’t’s in banking UX and reveal key banking industry trends how UX can help banks and Fintech startups to enhance their customer involvement.
+So, let’s outline some general Do’s and Don’t’s in banking UX design and reveal banking industry challenges how UX can help banks and Fintech startups to enhance their customer involvement.